mscws/cws-caseworker-parent-portal/README.md

 We architected the Mississippi Vendor Challenge using the technologies shown in the table below.
 We selected these tools for three reasons:

 1. Our team was familiar with these frameworks, libraries and components from work on previous engagements
-2. We prioritized the selection of open source tools over commericial products
+2. We prioritized the selection of open source tools over commercial products
 3. They provided the functions we needed in order to complete the challenge; For example, we leverage bootstrap for front-end development to complete a fully responsive design

 <a Name="Frameworks">